southcentralcommunity/southcentralcommunity.github.io/index.md

  - or email me, shawn@shawnweisfeld.com

-### Share the info
-Share this site with your co-workers, friends, peers!
+### Share this site with your co-workers, friends, peers!

 Group/Event leaders please add this slide/image to the logistics information you share at your meetings.
 <img src="/images/SouthCentralCommunity.png" alt="South Central Community" width="75%">